 Together We Stand NC uses wearables as our “conversation starters.”
-As of today, we have released four conversation starter shirts.
+As of today, we have released seven conversation starter shirts.
 Each shirt features our TWS logo (a bull surrounded by the words Together We Stand) on the front and a socially relevant quote on the back.
 Our first shirt, released in June 2020, featured the MLK Jr. quote “Injustice Anywhere is a Threat to Justice Everywhere” on the back.

 In February 2021, we began hosting and organizing virtual rallies across North Carolina.
 Each of the Together We Stand public rallies is geared to raise awareness and benefit a local socially conscious organization.
-On February 23rd, for our Maud 2.23 event, we partnered locally with Fleet Feet Durham, to host a virtual 2.23-mile walk/run in remembrance of Arbery.
+On February 23rd, for our inaugural Maud 2.23 event, we partnered locally with Fleet Feet Durham, to host a virtual 2.23-mile walk/run in remembrance of Arbery.
 The event registered over 400 runners and the Maud 2.23 shirt was sent to 65 cities in 23 states in the country.
-Former Olympic athletes Meb Keflezghi and Aliphine Tuliamuk featured the Maud shirt on their social media pages ON Feb.
+Former Olympic athletes Meb Keflezghi and Aliphine Tuliamuk featured the Maud shirt on their social media pages on Feb.
 23rd.
 The virtual event benefitted the Durham People’s Alliance and raised $4700 for the organization.
 The Maud 2.23 shirt, the third in the series, featured the Nelson Mandela quote, “As long as poverty, injustice, and gross inequality persist in our world, none of us can truly rest” on the back.

 Our goal is to build a network of engaged persons and businesses with the purpose of creating a sustainable conversation effort to build awareness of the challenges facing people of color and the LBGTQ community.
-Our view is the conversations must be authentic, engaging, and sustainable to achieve the goals of education and build greater awareness.
+Our view is the conversations must be authentic, engaging, and sustainable to achieve the goals of education and building greater awareness.